Announcements

 Join the Gospel Choir

-Next rehearsal: Thursday February 20 at 6 pm.
-Sing in 11 am worship Feb.
-23. Choir rehearses 1st, 2nd, 3rd Thursdays, 6 pm.
-Share the gift of your voice in song!
+Rehearsals are first, second, and third Thursdays at 6 pm.
+Gospel Choir sings in 11 am worship second and fourth Sundays.
+Share the gift of your voice in song.
 Questions?
 Contact Michael Green

 Peace Cafe and Community Meals